 Tectia Server for IBM z/OS can use the CP Assist for Cryptographic Functions (CPACF) and Cryptographic Coprocessors such as the CryptoExpress feature.
-Cryptographic hardware reduces the CPU load and may reduce elapsed times.

 CPACF can be used to secure SSH network traffic with the AES algorithms for encryption (see Section 4.3.1) and the message authentication codes that are based on SHA-1 or SHA-2 (see Section 4.3.2).
 Note that the longer key lengths do not have CPACF support on all mainframe models.